Aliases for MAF Gene

 GeneCards Summary for MAF Gene

 MAF (V-Maf Avian Musculoaponeurotic Fibrosarcoma Oncogene Homolog) is a Protein Coding gene.
-Diseases associated with MAF include cataract 21, multiple types and nephrogenic adenofibroma.
-Among its related pathways are Transcriptional misregulation in cancer and C-MYB transcription factor network.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and sequence-specific DNA binding.
+Diseases associated with MAF include cataract 21, multiple types and ayme-gripp syndrome.
+Among its related pathways are C-MYB transcription factor network and Transcriptional misregulation in cancer.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcriptional activator activity, RNA polymerase II transcription regulatory region sequence-specific binding.
 An important paralog of this gene is MAFA.

 UniProtKB/Swiss-Prot for MAF Gene